YottaDB/YDBDoc/ProgGuide/triggers.rst

    Trigger compilation detects compilation errors, but not run-time errors.
 Therefore, you should always test your trigger code before applying trigger definitions to the database.

 .. note::
    As stated in the Trigger Definition File section, the text of trigger code is a part of the trigger signature.
-If you use two trigger signatures that have the same semantics (global variable, subscript, value, and command) but different text (for example: set foo=$ztoldval, s foo=$ztoldval, and set foo=$ztol), their signatures become different and YottaDB/GT.M treats them as different triggers.
-YottaDB/FIS recommends you to use comprehensive and strong coding conventions for trigger code or rely on user-specified names in managing the deletion and replacement of triggers.
+If you use two trigger signatures that have the same semantics (global variable, subscript, value, and command) but different text (for example: set foo=$ztoldval, s foo=$ztoldval, and set foo=$ztol), their signatures become different and YottaDB treats them as different triggers.
+YottaDB recommends you to use comprehensive and strong coding conventions for trigger code or rely on user-specified names in managing the deletion and replacement of triggers.

 Example: